filamerce/filament-translatable/README.md

 #### Vertical tabs

-You can display translations as a vertical tabs:
+You can display translations as vertical tabs:

 ```php
 use Filamerce\FilamentTranslatable\Forms\Component\Translations;